 A yacht seriously designed and kitted out for Blue Water and long distance sailing – Also suitable for skippered charter for families or wedding honeymooners – Or just pottering around the lovely Greek islands and anchorages.

-- STERN OWNERS CABIN refurbished following coach roof replacement.
+2. STERN OWNERS CABIN refurbished following coach roof replacement.
 New teak panels installed over insulation, de-mountable for future checking of steel coach roof frame.
+Insulation has made an appreciable difference to the impact of the hot Greek sun on the decks and made the cabin much cooler.
 Varnished throughout with satin finish varnish.

-- SALOON refurbished following coach roof replacement.
+6. SALOON refurbished following coach roof replacement.
 New teak panels installed over insulation, de-mountable for future checking of steel coach roof frame.
+Insulation, plus the outside window shades, has made an appreciable difference to the impact of the hot Greek sun on the decks and made the cabin much cooler.
 Varnished throughout with satin finish varnish.

-- HULL needle de-scaled to find any areas of steel that needed replacing.
-New steel panels welded in at bottom of keel where rust had developed where black tank liner had leaked in the past.
+10. HULL needle de-scaled to find any areas of steel that needed replacing.
+New steel panels welded in at bottom of keel where rust had developed where black tank had historically leaked.
 New steel painted with 2 part epoxy paint.
-Hull antifouled and new anodes fitted for the 2015 sailing season.
+Leak repaired.
+Hull antifouled for 2015 sailing season.

-- BOOMS Main and mizzen booms removed from boat, prepared and re-sprayed by professional painter with 2 part epoxy
+12. BOOMS Main and mizzen booms removed from boat, prepared and re-sprayed by professional painter with 2 part epoxy.

 Second Owner’s Refit 2002/2003: